geomagpy/IMBOT/README.md

 evaluated by a transparent and conclusive process.
 Ideally, an end user of such data products can fully access and understand the quality assessment scheme.
 A major problem of evaluating one-second data products is the large amount of data, big file sizes, and limited software which complicate handling for data checkers.
-On the data supplier, similar problems including the need to create a new sophisticated data format with previously unused meta information had to be faced.
+On the data supplier side, similar problems including the need to create a new sophisticated data format with previously unused meta information had to be faced.
 These aspects are the basic reasons why for almost 10 years all submitted one-second data sets have not been reviewed.

+In this article we briefly summarize general aspects of a data reviewing process.
+We will list a number of reviewing tasks to be performed and possible issues with data submissions, specifically submission of one-second data to INTERMAGNET, although such issues might generally affect any other data submission.
+We will introduce an automatic routine to assist the peer review process by taking over a significant amount of checking tasks.
+The principle idea of IMBOT, this automatic data checker, is to minimize the work load on both sides, data supplier and data checker, and provide data as fast as possible to end-users.
-For this manuscript we inspect one-second submission for two years, one shortly after introducing one-second data to INTERMAGNET (2016) and a recent submission year for which the call-of data deadline has been passed (2022).
+For demonstration and testing purpose we are analyzing one-second submissions for two years, one shortly after introducing one-second data to INTERMAGNET (2016) and a recent submission year for which the call-of data deadline has been passed (2022).

 Data files from 36 observatories are available for 2016.
 These data files have been submitted in various different ways.
 The underlying data formats are either IAGA-2002 or different versions of IMAGCDF.
 IAGA-2002 submissions cover daily records which then have been packed into either daily, monthly or yearly zip files using zip or tgz compressions.